manvirag/manvirag/README.md

 ### Hi there 👋

-I'm Anubhav Gupta, a Software Engineer currently contributing to the platform team at [@mindtickle](https://www.mindtickle.com/).
+I'm Anubhav Gupta, a Software Engineer currently contributing to the platform team (core component ) at [@mindtickle](https://www.mindtickle.com/).

 I like backend software engineering mainly system designing, scalability, distributed systems, and databases.